SparkDustJoe/UpdateLocalTimeNTP/README.md

 Update a Windows machine to a list of NTP servers, removing outliers.
 Console App, can be Automated.
 ```
 ===================================================================================================
-UpdateLocalTimeNTP.exe Usage: *NOTE: PROGRAM MUST BE RUN AS ADMIN!*
+UpdateLocalTimeNTP.exe Usage: *NOTE: PROGRAM MUST BE RUN AS ADMIN TO APPLY CHANGES!*
   -nochange  Test operation but make no clock changes.
   -force (cannot be used with -nochange) Force an update even if drastically off or tiny.
   -log  Log operations to local folder for unattended troubleshooting.